 Similar examples are extant throughout Halton Hills, such as the former Lorne Schoolhouse, which is a representative example of an Ontario rural one-room schoolhouse in the Gothic Revival architectural style, featuring dichromatic brickwork, lancet window openings, buff brick dripmoulds, a gable roof, and central vestibule entrance.
 Blue Mountain Schoolhouse also displays similar details such as dichromatic brickwork, buff-brick quoining, flatheaded window openings with soldier-course lintels and limestone sills, and a gable roof.
-Overtime, Hornby School has been modified, including the destruction of the front bell tower, the construction of the front vestibule, and the alteration to the existing window openings.
-However, historic documentary evidence provides opportunities to restore the original elements of the schoolhouse.
+Over time, Hornby School has been modified, including the destruction of the front bell tower, the construction of the front vestibule, and the alteration to the existing window openings.
+However, historic documentary evidence provides opportunities to restore the original elements of the schoolhouse, should any future owner(s) choose to do so.